 - 1 ½ cups packed light brown sugar

-- 2 clementines, quartered (leave skin on)
+- 2 clementines, quartered and seeded if necessary (leave skin on)

 - 2 serrano chiles, seeded and roughly chopped